Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 1. `chrome` not available:
     - Found in `App.js`
     - Resolution: Remember to add `/*global chrome*/` to the top of the js file.
+1. In Jan 2019 I found that `create-react-app` wasn't playing nicely with chrome extensions.
+I found this error: `"Refused to execute inline script because it violates the following Content Security Policy directive: "script-src 'self' blob: filesystem: chrome-extension-resource:".
+Either the 'unsafe-inline' keyword, a hash ('sha256-GgRxrVOKNdB4LrRsVPDSbzvfdV4UqglmviH9GoBJ5jk='), or a nonce ('nonce-...') is required to enable inline execution."`
+    - Found in `index.html` (after doing `npm run build`)
+    - Resolution: Created a `.env` file in the root directory with the line `INLINE_RUNTIME_CHUNK=false`
+        - Found this resolution on Github [here](https://github.com/facebook/create-react-app/issues/5897)

 ## To "exclude" url matches from chrome extension manifest:
 https://developer.chrome.com/extensions/content_scripts#matchAndGlob